What is a Lead? The Concept of a Potential Customer and Its Importance in Marketing

 1. Information Qualified Lead (IQL):

-• These leads are usually at the top of the marketing funnel.
+- These leads are typically at the top of the marketing funnel.

-• The intention to purchase is not yet clear, they are more in the process of collecting information.
+- Their purchase intent is not yet clear; they are more in the process of gathering information.

 2. Marketing Qualified Lead (MQL):

-• As a result of certain marketing interactions (e.g., attending a webinar, visiting a pricing page, reviewing a specific product more than once), they are leads that are believed to be closer to sales.
+- As a result of specific marketing interactions (e.g., attending a webinar, visiting a pricing page, reviewing a specific product more than once), these are leads who are considered closer to making a purchase.

-• Although they are not ready to sell, their level of interest is higher and they need to be fueled by marketing automation or more targeted content.
+- Although they are not ready for a sales call, their level of interest is higher and they need to be nurtured through marketing automation or more targeted content.

-• They are the leads that the marketing team qualifies more before delegating it to the sales team.
+- They are the leads that the marketing team qualifies before passing them on to the sales team.

 3. Sales Qualified Lead (SQL):

-• They are leads that are qualified by the sales team and determined to be ready for direct sales efforts.
+- These are leads who have been vetted by the sales team and are determined to be ready for direct sales efforts.

-• They usually registered for a demo, made a request for a quote, or contacted the sales representative directly.
+- They have usually registered for a demo, made a request for a quote, or contacted a sales representative directly.

-• They are located at the bottom of the sales funnel and are directly involved in sales interviews or proposal presentations.
+- They are located at the bottom of the sales funnel and are directly involved in sales calls or proposal presentations.

 Importance and Management of Leads:

-• Beginning of the Transformation Funnel: Leads are the starting point of potential revenue stream for any business.
-Properly managing them directly affects the success of the sales cycle.
+- Start of the Conversion Funnel: Leads are the starting point of the potential revenue stream for any business.
+Managing them properly directly affects the success of the sales cycle.

-• Long Term Customer Relationships: The process of feeding leads allows you to build trust with prospects and build long-term, loyal customer relationships.
+- Long-Term Customer Relationships: The lead nurturing process allows you to build trust with prospects and establish long-term, loyal customer relationships.